 1. The arm around your shoulder

-Have you ever noticed that a boss crosses an arm around one of his employees’ shoulder?
+Have you ever noticed that a boss crosses an arm around one of his employees’ shoulders?
 Or did it to you?
 Normally this is a gesture of amicability or a sign of team spirit and that you belong in the team.
-To me it felt like a Judas kiss and I will tell you why.
+To me, it felt like a Judas kiss and I will tell you why.
 Whilst doing this, he told me that he was promoting the younger High Potential, instead of me, thereby becoming my boss.
 He then said that he would like me, as the more experienced guy, to keep an eye on him, help and advise him, so that he could succeed in his new job!

 I beg your pardon?

 To say that I was flabbergasted is only a kind way of saying how I really felt: as in a total betrayal.
 What do you say or do at such a moment?
 He was clearly prepared for this situation and I was not.
 Yet I immediately felt that the matter was a closed deal already and that I could do nothing about it anymore.